jatoran/shorts-tiktok-downloader/README.md

 ## Installation

 1. Clone the repository or download the script file.
+    * NOTE - Use this to input links one by one, but if you want to enter a bulk list, use video_downloader_bulk.py
 2. Install the required libraries using pip:
 ```
 pip install pytube TikTokApi